 This pretty park an hour’s drive away in Wimberley is the best watering hole around for kids who can swim reasonably well.
 Bring a picnic and blanket.

-If you are looking for a truely stunning swimming hole, head out to Hamilton Pool in 23 miles west of Austin (about a 45 minute drive).
+If you are looking for a truly stunning swimming hole, head out to Hamilton Pool in 23 miles west of Austin (about a 45 minute drive).
 Most people think they are looking at a cenote in Mexico when photos pop up in their social media feed, but it’s definitely in the United States.

 Other local places in Austin kids love